 Emerging technologies are changing the rules of the last-mile delivery.
-Time is critical in delivery business, but so is the cost.
+Time is critical in the delivery business, but so is the cost.
 Last-mile has always been the most expensive and the least efficient.
-But we have all the potential to turn things round.
+But we have all the potential to turn things around.
 Delivery droids, drones, and AI solutions are coming to rescue.
 Smart logistics have never been in greater demand.

 Last-mile delivery app user journey

+Another concern is to understand how a user makes a journey through a delivery app.
 A delivery app UX is as simple as can be.
 A user takes just five steps:

 - Select a restaurant.
 The places are sorted by location, type of cuisine, etc. Or you just enter the name.
 And there are not just restaurants to order from.
 In fact, you can order all sorts of things – from liquor to clothes.

 - Add details of an order.
 That’s where the magic really starts.
 Every restaurant keeps the entire menu online!
-So customising an order is a piece of cake.
+So customizing an order is a piece of cake.
 The app foresees all the possible outcomes like what to do if an order is unavailable.
 It’s surprising how making on-the-spot decisions face-to-face can be challenging.
 But with the app, you have all the time in the world.

 - Confirm an order.
 View and confirm the items on your order list, an estimated subtotal and delivery time by clicking ‘Get it now’.

 - Track an order.
 A customer can see the exact location of their order in real-time.